symfony/symfony-docs/components/yaml/introduction.rst

 Full support for references, aliases, and full merge key.
 Don't repeat yourself by referencing common configuration bits.

-Using the Symfony2 YAML Component
+Using the Symfony2 Yaml Component
 ---------------------------------

-The Symfony2 YAML Component is very simple and consists of two main classes: one parses YAML strings (:class:`Symfony\\Component\\Yaml\\Parser`), and the other dumps a PHP array to a YAML string (:class:`Symfony\\Component\\Yaml\\Dumper`).
+The Symfony2 Yaml component is very simple and consists of two main classes: one parses YAML strings (:class:`Symfony\\Component\\Yaml\\Parser`), and the other dumps a PHP array to a YAML string (:class:`Symfony\\Component\\Yaml\\Dumper`).